You’re viewing the international version of the website. Choose preferred region to see the regional version of the website.

 Japan’s ministry of Health, Labor, and Welfare estimate that 3.6% of Japanese adults, or roughly 3.2 million people, are affected by problem gambling at some point in their lives — a much higher rate than other developed countries where gambling is regulated and problem gambling prevention measures are common.

 In Japan, authorities are actively fighting against gaming and gambling addictions, as well as other addictions.
-Addiction treatment centers can be found In every part of the country.
+Addiction treatment centers can be found in every part of the country.
 The largest addiction treatment facility in Japan — National Hospital Organization Kurihama Medical and Addiction Center, is located near the city of Yokosuka.

 How can Slotegrator help?